hapax/hapax.github.io/assets/chuzenji.md

 second law of thermodynamics, there are many more ways to fall apart than look good.
 Harmony is a vanishing sliver of phase space.
-Ruin is the freedom of matter from the human conceits of order.
+Ruin frees matter from the human conceit of order.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake8.png" />